Financial-Times/n-myft-ui/README.md

 - next-video-page
 - next-search-page

-When you merge to main, you should make a new release and then roll it out to the apps, plus n-topic-card which contains a reference to this so that there aren't missing dependencies.
+When you merge to main, you should make a new release and then roll it out to the apps so that there aren't missing dependencies.

 If you are making a major change, you will need to update the package.json files for the above apps.
 For minor and patch updates, you can rebuild without cache from CircleCI.